tvh0021/aweSOM/joss/paper.md

 SCE involves a series of steps that stacks $n$~number of SOM realizations.
 For each cluster $C$ in a SOM realization $R$, its spatial distribution is compared with all other clusters $C'$ in $R' \neq R$ to obtain a goodness-of-fit index $g$.
 Then, each cluster $C$ is associated with a sum of goodness-of-fit (i.e. ``quality index"): $$G_{\rm sum} = \sum_{C_i' \in R'} g_i.$$

 Once all $G_{\rm sum}$ values are obtained, they are ranked in descending order, and groups of similar $G_{\rm sum}$ values are combined to form SCE clusters.
 This approach works because clusters with similar spatial distributions tend to have similar $G_{\rm sum}$ values [see Fig. 6 of @bussov2021].
-In practice, we do not rank the $G_{\rm sum}$ values, but instead sum this index point-by-point to obtain a general ``signal strength" of each cell in the simulation.
+In practice, we do not rank the $G_{\rm sum}$ values, but instead sum this index point-by-point to obtain a general ``signal strength" of each input vector.
+Then, we make cuts from this signal strength to obtain the final clustering result.

 # Acknowledgements